Habsburg Spain: Philip III

 Philip III succeeded his father in 1598 but had no interest in politics or government, preferring to engage in lavish court festivities, religious indulgences, and the theatre.
-He needed someone to do the work of governing, and he settled on the Duke of Lerma.
+He needed someone to do the work of governing, and he settled on Francisco Gómez de Sandoval y Rojas, Duke of Lerma.

 Under the guidance of Lerma, Philip III's government resorted to a tactic that had been resolutely resisted by Philip II, paying for the budget deficits by the mass minting of increasingly worthless vellones, causing inflation.
 In 1607, the government faced bankruptcy.

-Peace with England and France implied that Spain could focus her energies on restoring her rule to the Dutch provinces.
-The Dutch, led by Maurice of Nassau, the son of William the Silent had succeeded in taking a number of border cities since 1590, including the fortress of Breda.
-Following the peace with England, the new Spanish commander Ambrosio Spinola pressed hard against the Dutch.
+Peace with France in 1598 and England in 1604 meant that Spain could focus her energies on restoring her rule to the Dutch provinces.
+The Dutch, led by Maurice of Nassau, the son of William the Silent, had succeeded in taking a number of border cities since 1590, including the fortress of Breda.
+Following the peace with England, the new Spanish commander Ambrogio Spinola pressed hard against the Dutch.
 Spinola, a general of abilities to match Maurice, was prevented from conquering the Netherlands only by Spain's renewed bankruptcy in 1607.
-Fortunately, Spanish forces had regained enough of the military initiative to convince a politically divided United Provinces to sign a truce in 1609.
+Fortunately, Spanish forces had regained enough of the military initiative to convince a politically divided United Provinces to sign a Twelve Years' Truce in 1609.

-Spain recovered during the truce, ordering her finances and doing much to restore her prestige and stability in the run-up to the last truly great war in which she would participate as the leading power.
-In the Netherlands, the rule of Philip II's daughter, Isabella Clara Eugenia, and her husband, Archduke Albert, restored stability to the southern Netherlands.
+Spain recovered during the truce, ordering her finances and doing much to restore her prestige and stability in the run-up to the last war in which she would participate as the leading power.
+In the Spanish Netherlands, the rule of Philip II's daughter, Isabella Clara Eugenia, and her husband, Archduke Albert, restored stability.
 But Philip III and Lerma lacked the ability to make any meaningful change in the country's foreign policy.
-They clung to the idea of placing the infanta Isabella on the English throne after Queen Elizabeth's death and sent a limited expeditionary force to Ireland to aid the Spanish-supplied rebels.
+They clung to the idea of placing the Infanta Isabella on the English throne after Queen Elizabeth I's death and sent a limited expeditionary force to Ireland to aid the Spanish-supplied rebels.
 The English defeated it, but the long war of attrition there had drained England of money, men, and morale: Elizabeth's successor, James I, wanted a fresh start to his reign.
 The war that had been going on between the two countries since 1585 finally ended.
-War with France threatened in 1610, but shortly after, Henry IV was assassinated, and the country fell into civil war again.
+War with France threatened in 1610, but shortly after, Henry IV was assassinated, and the regency of the boy king Louis XIII was not stable.
 Up until 1630, Spain was at peace and continued its dominant position in Europe.
-Meanwhile, Lerma's enemies expelled him from office in 1617, and Baltazar de Zúñiga began calling for a more aggressive foreign policy.
+Meanwhile, Lerma's enemies expelled him from office in 1617, and Baltasar de Zúñiga began calling for a more aggressive foreign policy.

-In 1618, beginning with the Defenestration of Prague, Austria and the Holy Roman Emperor, Ferdinand II of Germany, embarked on a campaign against the Protestant Union and Bohemia.
+In 1618, beginning with the Defenestration of Prague, Austria and Ferdinand II, Holy Roman Emperor, embarked on a campaign against the Protestant Union and Bohemian Revolt.
 Zúñiga encouraged Philip to join the Austrian Habsburgs in the war, and Ambrogio Spinola, the rising star of the Spanish army, was sent at the head of the Army of Flanders to intervene.
 Thus, Spain entered into the Thirty Years' War.